 The goal of this chapter is to provide an analysis of rough demand forecast based on the traffic flows at time of writing and known or possible adjustments in the future.
 The figures will be used as a basis for the construction of future capacity models.
 At this moment, the table is limited to an overview of border sections to show the harmonisation level with our neighbouring networks on hourly pattern level (per direction).
 Figures are estimations and thus not binding.
 They represent the standard hourly pattern per hour per direction.
 Figures might be higher than the demand forecast because of flexibility reasons and a full completion of all paths might not be possible for all hours of the day.
 As the figures represent only the border points, they should not be interpreted as being paths on long distance O/Ds.

 Infrabel DB Netz

 Montzen Aachen-West

-3 hourly freight services
+3 freight services per hour per direction 4

 Hergenrath Aachen-Süd

-2 hourly long distance passenger services
+Hergenrath2 long distance passenger services per hour per d

-1 hourly regional passenger train service